skip to Main Content

 HOW TO DETERMINE IF YOUR HOME HAS LEAD SERVICE LINES

-In September 2024, property owners with lead water service lines will receive notification about the Lead Water Service being present on the property in the mail.
+In September 2024 and every year after, property owners with lead water service lines will receive notification about the Lead Water Service being present on the property in the mail.

 WHAT IS A WATER SERVICE LINE & WHO OWNS IT